Customize the Sandbox Network Policy

 Rename preset.name if NemoClaw refuses to apply the file because of a collision.

-Files are processed in lexicographic order.
-Processing stops at the first failure; presets already applied are not rolled back.
+NemoClaw processes files in lexicographic order.
+Processing stops at the first failure.
+NemoClaw does not roll back presets that were already applied.
 Fix the failing file and re-run the command to continue.

 Custom preset hosts bypass NemoClaw’s review process and can widen sandbox egress to arbitrary destinations.
 Review every host in a custom preset before applying it, especially when the file originates outside your team.